-The domed temple of Mtskheta Holly Jvari Monastery stands above Mtskheta, on top of the mount just across Aragvi river.
+The domed temple of Mtskheta Holly Jvari Monastery stands above Mtskheta, on top of the mount just across the Aragvi river.
 This temple immortalizes several consequential facts related to the enlightenment of the kingdom of Kartli.
-According to Georgian manuscripts this is the very place where st. Nino had erected a big wooden cross that stood there for rather long time, until the high governor of Kartli – Erismtavari Guaram built “The Holly Cross minor church” in the second half of VI c.
+According to Georgian manuscripts, this is the very place where st. Nino had erected a big wooden cross that stood there for a rather long time until the high governor of Kartli – Erismtavari Guaram built “The Holly Cross minor church” in the second half of VI c.

-The thee-particle structure, built in neatly hewn stone is finished with cross-shaped arch contains a central apse and contains the room for standing audience from south and porch from north.
-The special niche with the image of blossomed live cross, apparently designed as the place for privileged and honorable persons is arranged in the interior of the building.
-Soon after those undertakings of Guaram, his son and heir Stephanoz I launched construction of monumental domed temple that would serve as a kind of repository of Holly relics – of the Holly Cross in this particular case.
+The thee-particle structure, built in neatly hewn stone is finished with a cross-shaped arch that contains a central apse and contains room for a standing audience from the south and a porch from the north.
+The special niche with the image of the blossomed live cross, apparently designed as a place for privileged and honorable persons is arranged in the interior of the building.
+Soon after those undertakings of Guaram, his son and heir Stephanoz, I launched the construction of a monumental domed temple that would serve as a kind of repository of Holly relics – of the Holly Cross in this particular case.
 Construction activities were in progress through 586-604 AD.
-Octagonal pedestal of the Holly Cross still stands in the center of the temple interior.
+The octagonal pedestal of the Holly Cross still stands in the center of the temple interior.

-Full compatibility and incorporation of the temple with the surrounding landscape clearly demonstrates the sophisticated intuition and taste of the architect – one hardly can imagine that the mount had ever existed without the temple on the summit.
-The concordance between them is that strong that it’s even hard to claim for sure which the origins is determiner – the man made structure or the natural rising.
+Full compatibility and incorporation of the temple with the surrounding landscape clearly demonstrate the sophisticated intuition and taste of the architect – one hardly can imagine that the mount had ever existed without the temple on the summit.
+The concordance between them is so strong that it’s even hard to claim for sure which origin is the determiner – the man-made structure or the natural rising.

-Partially survived defensive wall is much younger as well as hermit sell located south-westwards of the temple.
+The partially survived defensive wall is much younger as well as hermit sells are located southwestwards of the temple.

 We always visit the Jvari monastery cathedral during our tour in Mtskheta.